XSS flaw, what is it and how to protect it?

 The XSS are widespread on the web, more specifically in forums, web applications and search engines.

-Detection of the presence of a XSS flaw can be done for example by entering a JavaScript script in a form field or in a URL:
+Detection of the presence of XSS flaw can be done for example by entering a JavaScript script in a form field or in a URL:

 alert (Hack)